 Students are invited to investigate a pressing issue or a topic that is subject to debate in the humanitarian and development sector.
 This applied research has to translate into a written report in English and an oral presentation in front of a jury composed by the tutor and the partner Bioforce Institute.

 This project will require:

-- To write a report in English (20,000 – 25,000 words) which may remain confidential; it is possible to write a summary for the organisation in a foreign language if required.
-Students have to submit the final report to the tutor 15 days before the oral presentation.
-The deadline for the oral presentation is mid-november 2014 (15 November 2014);
+- A written report in English (20,000 – 25,000 words) which may remain confidential (it is possible to write a summary for the organisation in a foreign language if required).
+Students have to submit the final report to the tutor 2 weeks before the oral presentation.
+The deadline for the oral presentation to take place is mid-November.

-The definition of the issue has to be validated by both Bioforce and ESC Grenoble.
-A specific deadline will be communicated by Bioforce.
+The definition of the issue to be researched has to be validated by both Bioforce and GEM.
+A specific schedule with deadlines will be communicated by Bioforce.

 Rigor in diagnostic, analysis and facts interpretations, as well as recommendations will be required.

-This work aims to support organizations in their development and functioning.
+This work aims to support humanitarian organisations in their development and functioning.
 In this way, we expect students to be creative (while being realist) and to practice benchmarks.
 This research work is neither an operational mission nor a counseling one.
-The report presented is not an internship report.
+The report presented is not an internship report either.

-Usually, ESC Grenoble students have to write a “Grand mémoire” during their enrollment.
-As they already write a specific applied research report, they benefit from an exemption of this “Grand mémoire”.
+Usually, GEM students have to write a “Grand mémoire” during their enrollment.
+The MSc’s applied research report exempts them from the “Grand mémoire”.

 - For each module, a continuous assessment is managed by a Grenoble Ecole de Management’s permanent professor.

 - For some modules, an exam is organized.